Let's dig into the difference between influencer gifting and paid collaborations?

-Both represent ways to get your products into the hands of content creators faster.
-Given that 61% of consumers trust influencers over brand recommendations, doing so should be a priority.
+Both represent ways for brands to get products into the hands of content creators faster.

 To kick things off, let’s quickly define both concepts:

-Influencer gifting is when brands send products to content creators in exchange for a promotional social post.
+Influencer gifting is when brands send products to content creators in exchange for promotional social posts.

 Paid collaborations (AKA sponsorships) refer to influencers posting about brands in exchange for free product(s) and financial compensation.

-Although these strategies are similar, they involve different commitments for brands and creators.
+These strategies are similar.
+But they involve different commitments for brands and creators.

 Which approach is “best,” though?
 Below are the benefits and requirements for brands considering gifting versus paid collaborations.